Azure/Mission-Critical/docs/design-methodology/Deployment-Testing.md

 # Deployment and testing

-Application outages are often caused by failed deployments or erroneous releases, which is precisely why the design of Continuous Integration and Continuous Deployment (CI/CD) pipelines to encompass deployment and testing methodologies plays such a critical role in the overall reliability of an AlwaysOn application.
+Application outages are often caused by failed deployments or erroneous releases, which is precisely why the design of Continuous Integration and Continuous Deployment (CI/CD) pipelines to encompass deployment and testing methodologies plays such a critical role in the overall reliability of a Mission-Critical application.

 Moreover, deployment and testing should not be constrained to the delivery of planned application updates, but instead should form the basis for how all application and infrastructure operations are conducted to ensure consistent outcomes for mission-critical workloads.
 This variety of deployment contexts covering a wide gamut of activities results in a frequent, and often daily, deployment cadence.
-There is therefore a clear need for the design of CI/CD pipelines to exhibit maximum reliability, since they perform a critical operational function for an AlwaysOn application through:
+There is therefore a clear need for the design of CI/CD pipelines to exhibit maximum reliability, since they perform a critical operational function for a Mission-Critical application through:

 - Rigorous Pre-Release Testing: updates should not introduce defects, vulnerabilities, or anything that will jeopardize application health.
 - Transparent Deployments: all clients and users should be able to continue application interaction without interruption using a zero-downtime deployment approach.